 Live plants thrive in the same conditions as Sparkling Gouramis.
 They create shelter to help them feel secure, provide habitats for tiny invertebrates to eat, and give your Gouramis a place to breed.

-Choose at least a few floating and/or thickly growing plants like Red Root Floater, Vallisneria, and Hornwort.
-The weedier and overgrown the tank becomes, the happier your Gouramis will be!
+Choose at least a few floating and/or thickly growing plants like Red Root Floater, Vallisneria, Choose at least a few floating and/or thickly growing plants like Red Root Floater, Vallisneria, and Hornwort.
+The weedier and overgrown the tank becomes, the happier your Gouramis will be.

 If you want to grow thick beds of live plants you’ll need some full-spectrum aquarium lighting as well.
 Standard incandescent or fluorescent fixtures don’t provide enough PAR (photosynthetically active radiation) for plants to thrive.

-Fortunately, plant LED lights are incredibly affordable nowadays.
-Modern fixtures are also very energy efficient and help boost plant growth substantially!
+Fortunately, plant LED lights are very affordable nowadays.
+Modern fixtures are also very energy efficient and help boost plant growth by a lot.